newaetech/chipwhisperer/docs/index.rst

     5.1.0 of the ChipWhisperer software.
 And currently is only partially complete.
     It is getting close :)

-Welcome to the home of the installation procedure, Python API documentation, and the side-channel analysis tutorials for the ChipWhisperer tool-chain.
+Welcome to the home of the documentation for the ChipWhisperer software.

 After :ref:`installing <install>` ChipWhisperer and setting up your `hardware`_ run: